scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

     javaOptions += "-Xmx1g"

 And also, the Eclipse project I generate via the sbteclipse plugin unfortunately warns me about two Scala runtimes (one generated by the plugin, one inside the Scalatron jar).
-I won�t do anything against this, hoping that we�ll soon get a clean published Scalatron jar that doesn�t automatically include the Scala runtime...
+I won't do anything against this, hoping that we'll soon get a clean published Scalatron jar that doesn't automatically include the Scala runtime...

-Here�s my complete build file as a gist: https://gist.github.com/2260897
+Here's my complete build file as a gist: https://gist.github.com/2260897

 Now go and create your own Scalatron bot!